 4. Lower the upper bushing and ensure you can push it fully into the lower tube by hand (if you can't you may need to drop the seat a bit more).
 Reinstall the seat collar by hand.
 Extend the post fully.
 Your post is now 50mm shorter.

 5. Raise your entire post to a comfortable ride/climbing height and pedal around in your riding shoes/kit to make sure it is correct.
 There will now be space between your seat clamp and post collar.
 This is the length you will cut off the shim to maximize your drop height.
+Measure this with a ruler, or if you have an extra shim you can mark directly on the second shim.

 6. Unscrew the collar and gently extend the post to raise the bushing and remove the shim.
 Trim each leg of the shim by the amount identified above. i.e. If there is 23mm between the post collar/tape and the seat clamp, cut 23mm off the shim legs.
 Make sure you cut each leg to exactly the same length.